 8. West Angle Bay (SM854033)

 Sandy bay facing north-west.
 Beach wheelchair available for hire.
-Large free car park, toilets (not wheelchair accessible).
+Large car park (seasonal charges apply), toilets (not wheelchair accessible).
 Concrete zig-zag path (level at turning points): no steeper than 1:15 for 20 metres.
 Then concrete ramp: 1:6 to 1:51⁄2 for 10 metres.

 9. Gelliswick Bay (SM887056)